 • Our most advanced product candidate, ACTR087 used in combination with rituximab, is being tested in adult patients with r/r NHL in an ongoing Phase I clinical trial called ATTCK-20-2.
 Two dose levels were explored in the dose escalation phase of this trial.
 Expansion and persistence of ACTR T cells was observed in all patients evaluable for response in both tested dose levels for as long as monitoring continued, consistent with what has been observed in CAR-T trials.
 At the first dose level of this trial, patients were targeted to receive a dose of up to 0.5 x 106 ACTR T cells/kg (Dose Level One).
-No adverse events commonly associated with T cell activation (e.g., CRS or neurotoxicity) of any grade were observed at this dose level.
-Of the seven patients treated at Dose Level One with ACTR087 used in combination with rituximab, objective responses were observed in the six patients evaluable for response, including two complete responses and one partial response (with duration of responses of 371+[ongoing], 85, and 43 days, respectively).
+No adverse events commonly associated with T cell activation (e.g., CRS or neurotoxicity) of any grade were observed.
+Of the seven patients treated at Dose Level One with ACTR087 used in combination with rituximab, objective responses were observed in the six patients evaluable for response, including two complete responses and one partial response (with duration of responses of 422+[ongoing], 85, and 43 days, respectively).
+One patient was not evaluable for response due to early progression of disease.
 While no conclusions regarding the efficacy of ACTR087 can yet be drawn and no head-to-head trials have been conducted that would enable us to make a direct safety and efficacy comparison, the responses observed at Dose Level One are in line with those reported for Yescarta (axicabtagene ciloleucel) and tisagenlecleucel (39% and 32% complete response rates at three months for Yescarta and tisagenlecleucel, respectively, as presented at the 2017 American Society of Hematology Annual Meeting & Exposition).
-Yescarta was tested in a single arm, open-label, multi-center Phase I/II clinical trial in relapsed, refractory adult patients with diffuse large B cell lymphoma (DLBCL), primary mediastinal large B cell lymphoma (PMBCL), or transformed follicular lymphoma (TFL).
+Yescarta was tested in a single arm, open-label, multicenter Phase I/II clinical trial in relapsed, refractory adult patients with diffuse large B cell lymphoma (PMBCL), or transformed follicular lymphoma (TFL).
 Tisagenlecleucel was tested in a single arm, multi-center Phase II clinical trial in relapsed, refractory adult patients with DLBCL.

 At the second dose level of this trial, patients were targeted to receive a dose of up to 1.5 x 106 ACTR T cells/kg (Dose Level Two).
-Nine patients were treated at Dose Level Two (a tenth patient was treated at Dose Level One due to cell product limitations) and six of these patients have been evaluated for response at the 42-day follow-up as of January 15, 2018.
-Of these six patients evaluated for response, three patients demonstrated partial responses (8, 43, 70+[ongoing] days).
+Nine patients were treated at Dose Level Two (a tenth patient was treated at Dose Level One due to patient cell product limitations).
+Six of these patients were evaluable for response at the 42-day follow-up as of March 7, 2018.
+Of the remaining three patients treated at this dose level, two were not evaluable for response due to toxicities and the third patient's NHL progressed prior to the response assessment date.
+Of the six patients evaluated for response, three patients demonstrated partial responses (8, 43, 121+[ongoing] days).
 In Dose Level Two, two patients experienced ACTR087-related severe CRS and one patient experienced ACTR087-related neurotoxicity, which was fatal.
 Of the two events of CRS, one patient subsequently experienced a fatal case of enterococcal sepsis considered related to ACTR087 and one patient subsequently experienced a fatal case of sepsis considered not related to ACTR087.
 After review of the observed safety events, we concluded that Dose Level Two exceeds the maximum tolerated dose under the standard rituximab dosing regimen and do not intend to further escalate the cell dose in this regimen.
 The severe CRS and fatal neurotoxicity adverse events observed in Dose Level Two have been associated with T cell activation and are frequently observed in patients receiving CAR-T cell treatment.
 For example, NHL adult patients treated with Yescarta experienced severe CRS and neurotoxicity (13% and 31%, respectively, per U.S. prescribing information).